daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 2. Run `npm start` inside `/frontend` and you're done!
 3. Wait until the development server is up (check your terminal) and then visit `http://localhost:3000/`.

-_Obs.: for Windows, you can use WSL and follow these steps._
+_Obs.: for Windows, you can use WSL and follow these steps.
+However, it was tested with the latest avaible version of Ubuntu2 0.04 LTS, since Ubuntu 18.04 WSL version did not support node_

 The pages that exist for now are:
 1. Homepage (source code [here](https://github.com/daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/tree/master/frontend/src/pages/Homepage))